|364 Supporters (unchanged from last week)||Target : 400||Please Join Here|

 And Lastly This Week….

-Until next week, please stay happy and healthy.
+Until next week and Christmas Eve, please stay happy and healthy.